wp-plugins/ultimate-blogroll/readme.txt

 * First version build, I am currently awaiting feedback

 == Upgrade Notice ==
-= 2.4.2 =
+= 2.4.3 =
-* Fixed addlink in widget
+* Removed namespaces, since this is php 5.3 and apparantly a lot of people don't update their php and are using an unsecure server
-* Added namespaces to prevent name conflicts
+* Fixed a bug for editing linkpartners inside admin panel